 Filing Requirements for Corporations and Partnerships without Income

 The tax filing requirements for corporations and partnerships depend partially upon whether the business is foreign or domestic.
 A domestic corporation or partnership is an entity that does business in the state where it was formed.
-A foreign corporation or partnership is an entity that operates in a different state, or in some cases, different country from where it was formed.
+A foreign corporation or partnership is an entity that operates in a different state, or in some cases, a different country from where it was formed.

 As noted above, both S corporations and C corporations are generally required to file an annual tax return.
 However, exceptions might apply depending on whether the corporation is foreign or domestic.
 For example, certain domestic corporations may be exempt from income reporting requirements under 26 U.S. Code § 501(c)(3).
 However, as the IRS notes, a foreign corporation is typically required to file a tax return “even if it has no income effectively connected with the conduct of a trade or business in the United States during the taxable year.”